CLAIMS AGAINST THE POLICE

 Our claims against the Police services can also be used to bring actions against other authorities, for example Her Majesty’s Prison Service, as a consequence of injury or other act or omission.

 As a general rule, clients who have been falsely imprisoned or wrongfully arrested or detained are entitled to compensation on a sliding scale, with a significant amount of damages paid for the longer someone is detained unnecessarily.
+It is essential that you report the police.

 If you feel you have been the victim of an injustice, been wrongfully arrested, falsely imprisoned or indeed subject to unlawful action by the Police or any other authority, then please in the first instance contact us for a private and confidential discussion.